 Sometimes we organise trips abroad, and have danced at Letchworth’s twin towns of Chagny in France and Wissen in Germany, as well as on the cross-channel ferry!

-About the beginning of October we start our practice season, and welcome new men as dancers or musicians, with or without experience.
-All are welcome at Radwell Village Hall, near Baldock on Thursdays from 8 to 10 p.m.
-Afterwards some men will just about have enough energy to down a pint or two at the local pub…
+About the beginning of October we start our practice season, and welcome new men and women as dancers or musicians, with or without experience.
+All are welcome at Wilbury Hall, (behind St Thomas’s church), Bedford Road, Letchworth on Thursdays from 8 to 10 p.m.
+Afterwards some of us will just about have enough energy to down a pint or two at the local pub…

-The practice season ends at the end of April, with the men rejuvenated, having perfected all the dances for the season, and raring to dance out on Mayday and during the summer – well, that’s the theory, anyway!
+The practice season finishes at the end of April, with the members rejuvenated, having perfected all the dances for the season, and raring to dance out on Mayday and during the summer – well, that’s the theory, anyway!